Conformal dynamics at infinity for groups with contracting elements: Convergence compactification

-\textbf{Case 2}.
-There is a constant $M>0$ such that $d(o, X_n)\le M$ for all $n\ge 1$.
-By the proper action, the set of $G$-translated axis $X$ of $h$ with $d(o, X)\le M$ is finite.
-Passing to a subsequence, let us assume that $X:=X_n$ for all $n\ge 1$.
-Note that $X$ is a translated axis of $h$ on which $E(h)$ acts cocompactly.
-We can thus choose a sequence of axes $Y_n$ of conjugates of $h$ so that $\pi_{X}(Y_n)$ is uniformly close to $x_n$ independent of $n$.
-Pick up any sequence $y_n\in Y_n$.
+\textbf{Case 2}. $\gamma:=\gamma_n$ for all $n\ge 1$, as the $G$-translated axis of $h$ forms a discrete sequence by the proper action.
+Note that $\gamma$ is a translated axis of $h$ on which $E(h)$ acts cocompactly.
+As a non-elementary $G$ contains infinitely many distinct conjugates of $h$, we can thus choose a sequence of their axes $\alpha_n$ (i.e. copies of $\gamma$) so that $\pi_{\gamma}(\alpha_n)$ is uniformly close to $x_n$ independent of $n$.
+Pick up any sequence $y_n\in \alpha_n$.
 Since $d(o, x_n)\to \infty$ we have $y_n\to[\eta]$ by \ref{AssumpA}.
-We are therefore reduced to the setup of the Case 1, so the proof of the lemma is finished. \end{proof}
+Considering the escaping sequence $\alpha_n$, we are therefore reduced to the setup of the Case 1, so the proof of the lemma is finished. \end{proof}